tfoxy/graphene-extenstions/README.md

 ## Purpose
 Why another library if there is already `graphene-django` available?
 * Poor documentation, only a couple of documented features. v1 and v2 documentation is mixed, which ends up in user frustration.
- You can copy paste examples from the documentation and it will result in errors, because it's written for graphene v1, which is ridiculous.
+  You can copy-paste examples from the documentation and it will result in errors, because it hasn't been updated for v2.
 * Lack of query optimization, which really should be handled by the framework itself
 * Extendability is very poor.
  In most cases you need to copy-paste the source code into your project, to get more custom behaviour.
 * But the main reason is, that the project is evolving very slowly and does not seem, that there will be any new features in the near future
 * `django-rest-framework` dependency.
 Authors got really lazy and did not bother writing proper `Mutation` classes...
   Seriously, why do I need to install a REST library, when I want to use GraphQL?
 * No Server Error handling, which results in Exception message leakage.

+This library will try it best to fix all the above, and provide an all-in-one GraphQL framework for django, rather than extending it with X plugin libraries

 ## Features
 * Simple schema generation from django models
 * Support for model properties and methods
 * Query optimization, no more `prefetch_related` and `select_related`(sick!)
 * [TODO] `Mutation` generation(with validators, similar to DRF style) from django models
+* Schema resolution based on context(for example authenticated user)
+* [TODO] `django-filter` support
+* [TODO] support for filtering based on the query context(for ex. authenticated user), in order to achieve basic permission-like behaviour
 * GraphiQL browser query executor

 ## Disclaimer
+* Support for <Python3.6 may be added in the future, if requested by enough users
 * currently only relay schema is supported

 ## Quick start